fission/fission.io/content/en/blog/custom-metrics-autoscaling-new-deploy.md

 +++

 Autoscaling is one of the key features of Kubernetes because of its capability to scale up or down according to the load.
 This is pretty useful as optimizes cost with minimum human intervention.
 Autoscaling adjusts your applications and resources based on the rise and fall in the demand.

 In the earlier versions of Fission, new deploy functions depended only on `targetCPU` metric for scaling.
 But what if you want the functions to scale based on some third party software's metrics?

-In our latest release of fission(`fission 1.16.0-rc2`), we have upgraded our autoscaling dependencies to [`v2beta2`](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.22/#horizontalpodautoscaler-v2beta2-autoscaling) from [`v1`](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.22/#horizontalpodautoscaler-v1-autoscaling) since `v1` doesn't support custom metrics.
+In our latest [Fission release 1.16.0-rc2](/docs/releases/v1.16.0-rc2/) , we have upgraded our autoscaling dependencies to [HPA v2beta2](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.22/#horizontalpodautoscaler-v2beta2-autoscaling) from [HPA v1](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.22/#horizontalpodautoscaler-v1-autoscaling) since HPA v1 doesn't support custom metrics.
-This allows fission to support adding custom metrics to the new deploy functions.
+This allows fission to scale function based on newdeploy or container executor via custom metrics.

 In this blog post we will cover scraping and exposing kafka metrics and then providing the metrics to our function.